ricardo-rendoncepeda/GLBlender1/README.txt

 README

-GLBlender1 Version 1.1 (25 November 2013)
+GLBlender1 Version 1.2 (04 December 2013)
 Created by Ricardo Rendon Cepeda
 <http://www.rendoncepeda.com/>

 ABOUT
 GLBlender1 is the first part of an OpenGL ES & Blender tutorial series, teaching developers how to make an awesome 3D model viewer for iOS that can display models that you create in Blender.
-In part 1 You’ll start by learning about one of the simplest formats that Blender can export models to – the OBJ file format.
+In part 1 you’ll start by learning about one of the simplest formats that Blender can export models to – the OBJ file format.
 Then you will create a general command line tool to parse this file format and generate suitable arrays in C source code for OpenGL ES.
 You’ll use a cube as an example shape
 The full tutorial is available at:
 <http://www.raywenderlich.com/48293/how-to-export-blender-models-to-opengl-es-part-1>